Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Proof of the main theorem

 \subsection{Strategy of the proof}

-In this section, we outline our strategy for proving \theoremref{thm:main}.
+In this section, we outline our strategy for proving Theorem \ref{thm:main}.
 Let $f \colon X \to A$ be a morphism from a smooth projective variety $X$ to an abelian variety $A$, and for any $m \geq 1$, denote by $\fl \omXm$ the pushforward of the $m$-th pluricanonical bundle to a coherent sheaf on the abelian variety.

 Note first that it is enough to prove the statement for each $m \ge 1$ individually.
 Indeed, the fact that there exists a single isogeny that works for all $m \geq 1$ then follows from the fact that the sheaf of $\shO_A$-algebras